AI Danger

 https://futureoflife.org/open-letter/pause-giant-ai-experiments/

-on AI development by the AI industry leaders (in particular, Open
+by the AI industry leaders (in particular, Open AI/Microsoft and Google)

 Pausing AI development for even just 6 months is a huge ask.